Tracing wood fiber: Aisti’s Founder & COO asks what about the trees?

 Reading time: 5 min.

 As concerns about climate change continue to mount, leaders in the construction industry are racing to find innovative solutions to decrease their projects’ carbon emissions.
-At Aisti saw the industry’s desperate need for new solutions to buildings’ non-operation-related greenhouse gas emissions, most prominently the need for recyclable, renewable and carbon-negative construction materials.
+At Aisti saw the industry’s desperate need for new solutions to buildings’ non-operation-related greenhouse gas emissions, most prominently the need for recyclable and sustainable construction materials.

 We looked to nature for inspiration and developed wood fiber-based acoustic products that could offer a sustainable solution to traditional fossil, hard-to-recycle, non-renewable, and plastic-heavy materials fueling the climate crisis.
 While nature offered us a pure and renewable solution to accelerate the decarbonization of the industry, we had to ask ourselves one important question – what about the trees?